 An email will be sent indicating approval or rejection and, if approved, the amount of funds approved and the process for distribution of funds.

-Responsibilities of Individual or Group Awarded Support
+Publicity Responsibilities of Individuals or Groups Awarded Support